Centre for Applied Macroeconomics and Commodity Prices (CAMP)

 BI Norwegian Business School

-CAMP's establishment was made possible by a grant from Statoil.
-This is a non-exclusive relationship, and CAMP welcomes support from other sources.
+CAMP has received funding from Equinor, the Research Council of Norway and the Finance Market Fund.
+These are non-exclusive relationships, and CAMP welcomes support from other sources.
 Our research is independent of positions taken by any funders.